Obtain and test specimens from individuals

 You need to know and understand:

-18. the tests and investigations that may be carried out on the specimens you obtain
+K13. the tests and investigations that are carried out at or near the patient's location

-20. how to complete and safely store all relevant documentation in accordance with organisational requirements
+K16. how to complete and safely store all relevant documentation in accordance with organisational requirements in relation to specimen collection

 Scope/range